Foster mom is charged with abuse as authorities investigate whether a girl was traded for a monkey

 In February, a deputy who was working as a school resource officer in Missouri was contacted about the girl missing classes, the probable cause statement said.
 While investigating, the deputy was told of a rumor that the girl was traded for an exotic animal to someone in Texas.

-Lincoln County prosecutor Mike Wood elaborated in an interview with KSDK-TV that a witness described being asked to bring the child down to Texas and bring the monkey back in return.
-Wood said they will need to investigate further to see if that is credible.

-“What was disturbing is that the idea that that was even a possibility, like how we could have a serious conversation that that even was something being considered or joked about is really kind of disheartening,” Wood told the station on Tuesday.
+He said investigators are trying to firm up if that was just a joke or if it was actually a trade.

+“There’s some smoke there,” Wood said.
+“We just got to find out if there’s fire, and it’ll take us some time.
+But there’s at least two witnesses who are coming forward saying that that was the case.
+As crazy as it sounds, we’ve had a few human trafficking cases in the past, so we’re treating it seriously.”

 According to the probable cause statement, the girl said the woman she was staying with in Texas worked out of town and left her for days at a time to take care of exotic animals.
-The girl said she wasn’t subjected to sexual abuse or forced labor.
+The girl said she wasn’t subjected to forced labor or sexual abuse.

+The woman told a detective she was friends with the girl's adoptive mother and took her in to give the pair a break from each other.
+The girl stayed there for over a month, Wood said.
+When authorities interviewed the woman, she said she no longer wanted the girl there, but the girl's mother wouldn’t make arrangements to bring her home, the probable cause statement said.

 Baylee Watts, a spokesperson for the Missouri Department of Social Services, provided no information about the case, writing in an email that “information related to specific child abuse and neglect investigations is closed and confidential under Missouri law, except under very limited circumstances.”